 Selection of HCV treatment can be a complicated decision that often requires the expertise of a clinical specialist.
 Be sure to discuss your treatment plan with your primary care physician to determine if specialist care is needed.
 Tell your doctor if you have a history of liver disease, kidney problems, HIV, or if you're pregnant, breastfeeding or planning a pregnancy.

 Harvoni: A First-Line Choice

-Harvoni is one of the first-line recommended treatments for HCV in guidelines, and in general, it's an easy regimen.
-Harvoni treatment results in hepatitis C cures in roughly 95-99 percent (95-99 out of every 100) of patients.
+Harvoni is a recommended treatment for HCV in guidelines, and in general, it's an easy regimen.
+Harvoni treatment results in hepatitis C cures in roughly 95 to 99% of patients (95 to 99 out of every 100 patients).

 Harvoni Dosing and Side Effects